Scientific Advisory Board

 Ms. Blessing is an expert in Rare Disease Drug Development and Corporate Strategy.
 She earned a B.S. in Chemistry from the University of Richmond and an M.B.A. from Columbia Business School.
-She served as Vice President, Corporate Development at Audentes Therapeutics from April 2014-September 2017.
-She has 18 years of experience in biotechnology finance, business development, and alliance management.
+She has 25 years of experience in biotechnology finance, corporate strategy and drug development.
 Over this period, Ms. Blessing has focused on programs for rare diseases and the application of genetic information to drug development.
-Before joining Audentes, Ms. Blessing served as Senior Director, Business Development and Alliance Management at 23andMe Inc., a personal genetics company.
-In her role at 23andMe, she led multiple genomic research programs with partners in the pharmaceutical industry.
-Prior to 23andMe, Ms. Blessing spent 8 years in Business and Corporate Development at BioMarin Pharmaceutical Inc., originating or leading successful licensing efforts in multiple therapeutic areas for rare diseases, including preclinical and clinical-stage products.
-Prior to her role in industry, Ms. Blessing was a Biotechnology Equity Research analyst at Cowen and Company LLC, UBS Securities LLC, and Needham and Company LLC.
+She is currently Vice President, Corporate Development & Scientific Strategy at Zogenix.
+Previously, she served as Sr. Vice President Corporate Development at Modis Therapeutics, Vice President Corporate Development at Audentes Therapeutics, and Senior Director Business Development and Alliance Management at 23andMe Inc. Prior to 23andMe, Ms. Blessing spent 8 years in Business and Corporate Development at BioMarin Pharmaceutical Inc., originating or leading successful licensing efforts in multiple therapeutic areas for rare diseases, including preclinical and clinical-stage products.
+Prior to her role in industry, Ms. Blessing was a Biotechnology Equity Research analyst at Cowen and Company, UBS Securities, and Needham.

 Hugh Rienhoff, Jr., MD